-The 990-PF can help you learn more about which nonprofits a foundation donates to, where they are located, what types of programs are funded, and typical grant amounts.
+The 990-PF can help you learn more about which nonprofits a foundation donates to, where they are located, what types of programs they fund, and typical grant amounts.
 I find that a foundation might state its goals and guidelines through the Foundation Directory Online or on their website, but their 990 tells the real story of what happens in the boardroom when it’s time to cut the checks.

 The most recent 990 available is usually the most helpful, but it’s a good idea to look through a few 990s to pick out long-term patterns.